-This document is the approach paper published by AEMO for consultation on:
+This document is the final approach paper published by AEMO following consultation on:

-- The prioritised set of risks that AEMO plans to review in the 2025 GPSRR (see Section 3). - The approach, methodologies, information, and assumptions AEMO proposes to use in assessing the priority risks (see Sections 2, 3, 4 and 5). - AEMO's proposal to consult with relevant parties throughout the review (see Section 6).
+- The prioritised set of risks that AEMO will review in the 2025 GPSRR (see Section 3). - The approach, methodologies, information, and assumptions AEMO will use in assessing the priority risks (see Sections 2, 3, 4 and 5). - AEMO's plans to consult with relevant parties throughout the review (see Section 6).